-In January 2009, another contract was signed for eight Su-30MK2V, previously reported as 12.
+In January 2009, a follow-on contract was finally signed for eight Su-30MK2V, previously reported as 12.
 Delivery in two batches of four in 2011, the first having been delivered in June.
 Announced in June 2009, Vietnam planned a further 12 Su-30MK2Vs.
-The order was finally confirmed on February 10, 2011, the aircraft will reportedly be delivered in 2012-2013.
+The order was finally confirmed on February 10, 2011, the aircraft were delivered in 2012-2013.

 For the air-to-air roles, the VPAF purchased R-73 and R-27 missiles to equip its Flankers.
 The Su-30MK2V deal included Kh-31A anti-ship missiles and Kh-29 air-to-surface missiles.
 Unguided bombs and rockets were reportedly used in anger in July 2011 as a response to a naval clash with China.

 * aircraft were inherited from the former Soviet Union |

 GvIAP = Guards Fighter Aviation Regiment

 IAP = Istrebitel'nyy Avia Polk (Fighter Aviation Regiment)